Shakur Stevenson stops Caraballo in boxing’s return to Vegas

+LAS VEGAS (AP) — Shakur Stevenson ended the most unusual week of his boxing life with his usual dominance in another victory.

-LAS VEGAS (AP) — Shakur Stevenson stopped Felix Caraballo with a body-punch knockdown in the sixth round Tuesday night in the first major boxing event held in North America since the start of the coronavirus pandemic.
+Stevenson stopped Felix Caraballo with a body-punch knockdown in the sixth round Tuesday night in the first major boxing event held in North America since the start of the coronavirus pandemic.

-Stevenson (14-0, 8 KOs), the WBO featherweight champion, dominated his non-title bout against the Puerto Rican veteran, capping the sport’s return to the world’s fight capital.
+Stevenson (14-0, 8 KOs), the WBO featherweight champion, trained and lived in isolation in the days leading up to the fight.
+He still put on an impressive show in his non-title bout against the Puerto Rican veteran, capping the sport’s return to the world’s fight capital in a fan-free room at the MGM Grand casino complex’s conference center.

+“It’s a different atmosphere,” Stevenson said.
+“Losing the weight was different.
+Training in general was different.
+Fighting without a crowd, I was catching him with mean shots and you don’t hear no no ‘Ooohs’ or ‘Aaahs.’”

-After a three-month break in major boxing competition, Top Rank staged five fights for ESPN in a fan-free room in the MGM Grand casino complex’s conference center.
-Although every bout was a mismatch of varying degrees, the favorites still provided entertaining performances for the sport’s starved audience.
+After a three-month break in major boxing competition, Top Rank led the sport back into action with five fights on ESPN.
+Although pretty much every bout was a mismatch, the favorites still provided entertaining performances for the sport’s starved audience.

 Stevenson knocked Caraballo to one knee in the first round, and the U.S. Olympic silver medalist’s brutally accurate power continued to hurt Caraballo.
-Stevenson finished with precision midway through the sixth, opening up Caraballo’s defenses with a right hand to the side before putting a left hand directly into Caraballo’s solar plexus.
+Stevenson injured his left hand in the fifth round, but he finished the fight with precision midway through the sixth, opening up Caraballo’s defenses with a right hand to the side before putting a left directly into Caraballo’s solar plexus, crumpling the challenger.

+“My mindset was focused on getting him out of there,” Stevenson said.
+“I hit him with everything I could early.
+I wobbled him a bunch of times.
+He took a lot of punishment, and I started realizing that head shots weren’t going to get him out of here.
+So I started going to the body more.”

 Stevenson, who turns 23 years old later this month, and heavyweight Jared Anderson both wore T-shirts reading “Black Lives Matter” in the ring.
 Stevenson also walked out to “Changes,” the Grammy-nominated anthem of social change written by Tupac Shakur, after whom the boxer is named.